PL97/NER_eval/README.md

 ## How to cite this work

-If you find this gitr epo useful, please consider citing it using the snippet below:
+If you find this git repo useful, please consider citing it using the snippet below:
 ```bibtex
 @misc{ner_eval,
     author={Le Peng},